ovh/docs/pages/cloud/dedicated/ola-enable-manager/guide.en-gb.md

 ![configure](images/configure.png){.thumbnail}

-Now select the "Private aggregation" option and give your interface a name.
-Click the **Next** button when you have confirmed that everything is correct.
+Now select the "Private aggregation" option, and give your interface a name.
+Once you have confirmed that everything is correct, click the **Next** button.

 ![private aggregation](images/private_aggregation.png){.thumbnail}

-On the following tab, check all of the interfaces you wish to aggregate on OLA and then click **Next**.
+On the following tab, check all of the interfaces you wish to aggregate on OLA, and then click **Next**.

 ![interface select](images/interface_select.png){.thumbnail}